delta663/PlayerServices/README.md

   - Admins can rename players directly.

 - **Player Profiles**
-  - Tracks player SteamID, current in-game name, Known As name, level data, clan data, castle data, aura ownership, kit claim status, and last online time.
+  - Tracks player SteamID, current in-game name, Known As, level data, clan data, castle data, aura ownership, kit claim status, and last online time.
   - Supports admin lookup by player name, SteamID, or Known As.
   - Supports blacklist and whitelist management.

 - **Player Information**
   - `.pis` command is an upgraded version of the popular `.pi` command that many PvP players are already familiar with.
   - Admins can configure whether clan castle information and offline clan member last online times are shown to players.
-  - Admins can always see full .pis information, including clan data, current level, highest level reached, castle ownership, online clan members, and the last online time of offline members.
+  - Admins can always see full `.pis` information, including clan data, current level, highest level reached, castle ownership, online clan members, and the last online time of offline members.

 - **Blacklist Players**
   - Designed for public servers.